Update July 2018..turned out ONE case of home lien was found…how many more?

 We need to be finding out which Arlington wells are tied to (off record?)
 VPP contracts that may be subject to production quotas….we might have legal grounds to ask Chesapeake to halt activity here until the price of NG goes up if they are being reckless in the timing or the way they are developing our minerals.

-Keep an eye on the pressure dropping (and the production rates) on the White (monster well) drill site….it could go flat line at anytime and can be the victim of an intentional attempt to “drill to get a high IP rate” so that a press release (that the Star Telegram was so inclined to give) may have served as free publicity for the (unconventional) loans that Chesapeake is so famous for.
+Keep an eye on the pressure dropping (and the production rates) on the White (monster well) drill site….it could go flat line at anytime and can be the victim of an intentional attempt to “drill to get a high IP rate” so that a positive sounding press release could be a misrepresentation of the majority of the other not so great? wells.

 As usual, my most recent correspondences with Arlington government has been made public on my blog, so be sure to respond with that in mind, thanks.